spajak/epub3-boilerplate/README.md

 ## Build

 In order to build this e-book, [`7za`](https://www.7-zip.org/download.html) command line tool is required.
-To generate `mobi` file alongside, [`kindlegen`](https://www.amazon.com/kindleformat/kindlegen) tool should also be in your PATH.
+To generate `mobi` file alongside, [`kindlegen`](https://www.amazon.com/kindleformat/kindlegen)* tool should also be in your PATH.

+\* kindlegen has been discontinued.
+But Windows binary is provided in the releases of this repo.

 In [PowerShell](https://github.com/PowerShell/PowerShell):